objectives materials technology background activities assessment resources

 To Prepare

 Read some of the articles listed at Louisiana Folklife Articles - Music Traditions, especially The Treasured Traditions of Louisiana Music and Louisiana's Legendary Musicians: A Select List by Ben Sandmel.
-Some Louisiana Musicians provides a list of Louisiana musicians who could be researchedin addition to or instead of those provided in the worksheets and resources.
+Some Louisiana Musicians provides a list of Louisiana musicians who could be researched in addition to or instead of those provided in the worksheets and resources.
 Review Unit IV Lesson 1.
 Think about which musicians you are familiar with and plan to bring recordings into the classroom to allow students to listen to the music.
 Visit the websites in Technology Connections above to familiarize yourself with some of the musical legends from Louisiana.
 Refer to Unit VI Lesson 1 for the appropriate vocabulary to describe the musical genres.
-The school librarian media specialist, and music specialist may have books, recordings, and equipment that will help you.
+The school librarian media specialist and the music specialist may have books, recordings, and equipment that will help you.

 4th and 8th Grade Activities